Car Heater Not Working? Here’s Why (and How Alpharetta Drivers Can Fix It

 4. Blower Motor or Fan Resistor Failure

 If you’re not feeling any air from the vents, your blower motor may be worn out, or the fan resistor could have failed.
-This is common in older vehicles or those frequently parked outdoors in fluctuating temperatures.
+This is common in older vehicles or those parked outdoors in fluctuating temperatures.

 5. HVAC Blend Door Actuator Issue